promptware/metaprompt/docs/index.md

 Metaprompt is a template language for LLM prompt automation, reuse and structuring, with support for writing prompts with prompts.

-It adds a number of syntactic constructs to plaintext prompts:
+It adds a number of syntactic constructs to plaintext prompts, that get expanded at run time, producing textual output:

 - variables
 - conditionals
+- LLM calls
 - function calls
-- meta-prompting operator
 - etc.

-These constructs get expanded at run time, producing textual output.

 # Project status